equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 Baes, C.F., Mesmer, R.E., 1976.
 ‘The hydrolysis of cations’ (Wiley: New York)

 Bakunina, I.I., Murashova, V.I., 1970.
 A spectrophotometric study of the interaction of tellurium(IV) with Br- ions in strongly acid solutions.
-Zhurnal Analiticheskoi Khimii 25, 142–146. [in Russian]
+Zhurnal Analiticheskoi Khimii 25, 142–146 [in Russian].

 Barin, I., Platski, G., 1995.
 ‘Thermochemical Data on Pure Substances.
 3rd edition’.
 (VCH:  New York).